mayig/indus-valley-script-corpus/README.md

 This repo is a (currently WIP) digitization of the CISI by Parpola et al.

+### Usage

+In each file in the `corpus` subdirectories, the `json` file represents a single artefact.
+The highest level is an array of "sides" of the artefact.
+Each array entry is one side of the artefact, with a json object containing the object id, a short description of the artefact type, and a list of graphemes.
+The graphemes are recorded from the left of the artefact side to the right with the understanding that the script is read right-to-left.

+### Goals

 My intention is to create a friendly, free, open digital dataset for Indus script studies.
 To this end, I will use the CISI text numbering scheme, where for instance the second Mohenjo-daro text is denoted "M-2".